-When purchasing a new property, it is important to conduct a title search before signing any contracts.
+When purchasing a new property, it is important to conduct a title search.
 During this process, public records are reviewed to determine the rightful ownership of the property and identify any financial burdens, such as unpaid property taxes or mechanics liens, that must be resolved before the sale can continue.
-Doing so ensures that you have all the information you need to make an educated decision about the purchase and will not be held liable for any ownership or financial concerns related to it.
+Doing so ensures that you have all the information you need to clear the title and will not be held liable for any adverse matters related to title.
+Here are tips on how to do a title search on a property.

 Checking Tax Assessor’s Records